-CloneICP vs Apollo.io: Semantic Search vs Keyword Filters
+CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

-- Apollo.io has 275M+ contacts.
-CloneICP has zero stored profiles and searches the open web in real-time.
+- Apollo.io has 275M+ contacts with email/phone data.
+CloneICP searches the open web in real-time with zero stored profiles.

 The Problem I Solved